appscode/blog/content/post/introducing-panopticon/index.md

 Next metrics `kubedb_mongodb_status_phase` is more interesting.
 This metrics will represent the MongoDB instance's current phase.
 The interesting part here, MongoDB instance can have six different phases called 'Ready', 'Critical', 'NotReady' etc. So, to understand the MongoDB instance's current phase properly, we need metrics for all of those phases.

-To handle this type of scenario, there is one field in MetricsConfiguration called 'states' which holds the label key and all possible label values.
+To handle this type of scenario, there is one field in MetricsConfiguration called `states` which holds the label key and all possible label values.
 It also contains the corresponding configuration to find the value of the metrics.
-Here if the resource actual phase matches with the given phase, the 'int' function will return 1 otherwise 0.
+Here if the resource actual phase matches with the given phase, the `int` function will return 1 otherwise 0.
 Finally we will have six different metrics similar to below:

 ```
 kubedb_mongodb_status_phase { ..., phase="Ready"}          1